Juan Lindo

-Juan Nepomuceno Fernández Lindo y Zelaya (generally known as Juan Lindo) (16 May 1790, Tegucigalpa, Honduras – 23 April 1857, Gracias, Honduras) was a Conservative Central American politician, provisional president of the Republic of El Salvador from 1841 to 1842 and of the Republic of Honduras from 1847 to 1852.
+Juan Nepomuceno Fernández Lindo y Zelaya, generally known as Juan Lindo (16 May 1790 – 23 April 1857), was a conservative Central American politician, provisional president of the Republic of El Salvador from 1841 to 1842, and President of the Republic of Honduras from 1847 to 1852.

 Background

 Lindo was born into a landholding family.
 He was the son of a Spanish Jew.
 There is some question about his birth and death dates.
 Some sources give 1790 for his birth and some give 1853 for his death.
 In 1814 he became a lawyer (licenciado en derecho) at the Universidad de San Carlos in Guatemala.
 After graduation, he worked for the Spanish regime.
-After the independence of Central America from Spain, he was intendente of the Province of Comayagua (1821).
-He was one of the promoters of annexation of Central America to the Mexican Empire of Agustín de Iturbide, which he favored over Guatemala.
+After the independence of Central America from Spain in 1821, he was intendente of the Province of Comayagua.
+He was one of the promoters of the annexation of Central America to the Mexican Empire of Agustín de Iturbide, which he favored over Guatemala.

 He was elected deputy to the Legislative Assembly of Honduras in 1826.
 The following year he aided Conservative José Justo Milla in his defeat of Honduran Chief of State Dionisio de Herrera.
 He was a deputy to the constituent assembly that was convoked in June 1838, where he represented the Conservative Party.
-From his position in the assembly, he promoted the separation of Honduras from the Federal Republic of Central America, in October 1838.
+From his position in the assembly, he promoted the separation of Honduras from the Federal Republic of Central America in October 1838.

 As chief of state of El Salvador

 In 1840 he traveled to El Salvador, where with the help of General Francisco Malespín he became secretary of state, from October 1840 to January 1841.
 Afterwards he was elected provisional chief of state of the State of El Salvador, from 7 January to 22 February 1841, succeeding Colonel Antonio José Cañas Quintanilla.
-That day, the constituent assembly declared El Salvador independent of the Central American Federation, and Lindo became President of the now-independent republic, serving until 1 February 1842.
+That day, the constituent assembly declared El Salvador independent of the Central American Federation, and Lindo became president of the now-independent republic, serving until 1 February 1842.

 Lindo named General and Licienciado Norberto Ramírez minister.
 On 16 February 1841 the constituent assembly issued the decree establishing the University of El Salvador.
 Lindo ordered the establishment of schools in every village and valley of the country with at least 150 inhabitants.
 He ordered the local authorities fined if they did not establish the schools and require attendance.